• Success

 An organization may also request changes to out-of-the-box (OOB) approval workflows.
 An MDM architect carefully reviews custom requirements and approves for development those within the boundaries of E360 framework extension development.
 It is the architect’s responsibility to manage the expectations from multiple businesses and approve custom development within the product extension framework.

-The MDM Architect takes requirements from the business to design the dashboard and various components in the UI such as hierarchies, network, Address Entities, and Product entities.
+The MDM Architect takes requirements from the business to design the dashboard and various components in the UI such as hierarchies, networks, Address entities, and Product entities.
 UI design and development go through an iterative process.
-As the business starts seeing demos of the UI they provide feedback and new requirements.
-Frequent demos of UI development makes it easy for the business to see and provide direct feedback on required changes.
+As the business starts seeing demos of the UI, they provide feedback and new requirements.
+Frequent demos of UI development make it easy for the business to see and provide direct feedback on required changes.

 Data Ingestion and Data quality

-MDM projects use Informatica Data Quality or any other ETL tools to load data into the MDM database.
+When building a C360 SaaS project, Data Profiling, Cloud Data Quality (CDQ), Cloud Data Integration (CDI), Cloud Application Integration (CAI) and Reference 360 are all included with the C360 SaaS license for master data ingestion and hygiene.
 Architects conduct multiple discussions with business and applications owners about the quality of customer data and they list the various data quality operations that need to be performed on the incoming data.
-Data profiling results provides vital information about source applications data to assess and evaluate the various DQ operations to be performed on that data.
+Data profiling results provide vital information about source applications data to assess and evaluate the various DQ operations to be performed on that data.

 MDM ID Strategy